 Did you know that, in the past, the expression “stuff from Piasensa” referred to delicacies like cheese and salami?
-If you intend to visit Piacenza or its villages (Bobbio, Castell’Arquato, and Vigoleno), you’d better prepare your stomach for a tasty food and wine tour.
+If you intend to visit Piacenza or its villages (Bobbio, Castell’Arquato, and Vigoleno), then you cannot miss a tasty food and wine tour.

-This quality cuisine hosts 3 cured types of meat and 2 PDO kinds of cheese along with 17 DOC wines.
-Its variety and richness come from its border position, which amalgamates the Emilian gastronomic culture with those of Lombardy, Liguria, and Piedmont.
-Among the numerous ingredients, the tradition also includes the use of horse meat (horse and donkey), as the territory has always been an important military outpost.
+This quality cuisine hosts 3 PDO types of cured meat and 2 PDO kinds of cheese along with 17 DOC wines.
+Its variety and richness are rooted in its position, as Piacenza is located on the border of Emilia, Lombardy, Liguria, and Piedmont and its culinary traditions are a mix of these 4 regions.
+Its tradition also includes the use of horse meat (horse and donkey), which reflects the territory’s former role as a military outpost.

-If you are in the area it is a must to start the meal with a delicious salami platter, Piacenza has three PDO of them.
-Coppa and pancetta, together with the 2 PDO Provolone Valpadana and Grana Padano cheeses is great.
-To taste them at best, we suggest you to accompany them with the typical and ancient burtleina or with chissulein, substitutes for bread that give their best if eaten still hot.
+If you are in the area you cannot but start the meal with a delicious platter of PDO salami, coppa and pancetta, as well as taste Piacenza’s 2 PDO Provolone Valpadana and Grana Padano cheeses.
+To enhance the flavour of the cold cuts, we recommend accompanying them with the typical burtleina or with chisulen, two bread types best served hot.

 Pisarei and Fasö

-Pasta and Fasô is a tasty first course of peasant origin made with poor ingredients.
-The name sounds a bit ‘mysterious, but it basically consists of dumplings and borlotti beans seasoned with tomato sauce and bacon.
-According to some, the word “pisarei” derives from the Spanish “pisar”, that means to pound-crush, since the dumplings are crushed under the fingers to give them the traditional shape.
+Pisarei and Fasö is a tasty first course of peasant origin made with poor ingredients.
+Although the name may sound a bit mysterious, it basically consists of dumplings and borlotti beans seasoned with tomato sauce and bacon.
+According to some, the word “pisarei” derives from the Spanish verb “pisar, that means to pound or crush, since the dumplings are crushed under the fingers in order to give them their traditional shape.

 Rice bomb from Piacenza

-Typical of the village of Bobbio, it was once the traditional dish prepared for the Madonna of August, a period when the meat is softer.
-It is a pastiche of rice and pigeon meat of which it seems was very greedy Elisabetta Farnese, queen of Spain.
+Typical of the village of Bobbio, the so-called rice bomb was once the traditional dish prepared for the Madonna of August, when the meat is softer.
+It is a pie of rice, mushrooms and pigeon meat that Elisabeth Farnese, Queen of Spain, is said to have been very fond of.

 Polenta and horse

-The “pìcula ‘d caval” is a minced meat ragout with a robust taste that goes well with polenta.
-A dish of poor origin that still delights the palate of those in search of genuine flavors of the past.
+The “puleinta ed pìcula ‘d caval” a ragout made of minced horse meat with a robust flavour, which is served with polenta.
+A dish of poor origin that still delights the palate of those in search of genuine flavours of the past.

 Standing milk

-Simple dessert with ingredients that were once available in the country, it is a delicate version of crème caramel.
+A simple dessert made with ingredients that were once readily available in the countryside.
+The “standing milk” (latte in piedi in Italian) is a delicate version of crème caramel, made with milk, eggs, sugar, amaretto biscuits and cocoa.

 Turtlitt

-Sweet tortelli cooked in a wood oven or fried, were made at the beginning of January to recover some leftovers of Christmas like chestnuts or mustard (used as a filling).
-They were typical of Saint Anthony’s celebration (17 January), for Carnival and for San Giuseppe (19 March).
+Sweet tortelli cooked in a wood oven or fried, the turtlitt were traditionally prepared at the beginning of January using leftovers from Christmas such as chestnuts or mostarda.
+They were typical of the celebrations for St Anthony’s Day, 17 January, but also for Carnival and St Joseph’s Day (19 March).

 Bargnolino

-Excellent digestif made from blackthorn berries, which must rest at least three years before consumption.
+Bargnolino is a digestif made from blackthorn berries that must rest for at least three years before consumption, and a great way to end our food tour in Piacenza!